 Dara Oda, originally from Naperville, Illinois, began her training at the School of DanceWest Ballet under Ricardo and Regina Moyano.
 She attended the Regional Dance America festival from 2006-2010, where she was awarded cash and program scholarships, and received further training from summer programs at Pittsburgh Ballet Theatre, the Joffrey Ballet, and Texas Ballet Theater.
 In 2014, Ms. Oda graduated Magna Cum Laude with a Bachelor of Fine Arts degree from Belhaven University.
 Since joining TBT, she has enjoyed performing in Ben Stevenson’s Dracula, George Balanchine’s Rubies, Glen Tetley’s Voluntaries and Ohad Naharin’s Mabul duet.
-She is in her third season with Texas Ballet Theater.
+She is in her fourth season with Texas Ballet Theater.

 Where are you from?

 I started taking creative movement at age 3 and didn’t stop!

 My dream was to be a ballerina

 Forsythe’s In the Middle, Somewhat Elevated